 Cook the Paste for Liquid Soap

-Once the soap has reached trace, you'll need your next measure of patience.
-Give the soap one more good stir, shake off your stick blender, put the lid on the pot, and start waiting.
+Once the soap has reached trace, you'll need to give the soap one more good stir, shake off your stick blender, put the lid on the pot, and wait.

 Check on the soap in about 15 to 20 minutes.
 If there's any separation, just stir it and put the lid back on.
 Keep checking on the soap every 20 to 30 minutes.

 In the 3 to 4 hours it will take this soap to cook, it will transform and go through several "stages."
 Don't worry if you don't see one, sometimes a stage will be brief and you'll miss it.
 The "stages" usually are:

 - Thick applesauce